milad-ai/dbst4041/Syllabus.md

 - Formulate SQL queries effectively for data retrieval and manipulation.
 - Utilize normalization techniques to enhance database design.
 - Distinguish between SQL and NoSQL database systems.

-By the end of this course, students will be prepared to:

-- Design, implement, and optimize database systems for small to medium-scale projects.
 - Perform **data extraction, transformation, and visualization** to support business decisions.
-- Understand the landscape of modern database technologies and apply them to AI, analytics, and application development.

 The primary hands-on environment will be **PostgreSQL**, supplemented by **DuckDB, Marimo notebooks, and Power BI**, providing both industry-standard and cutting-edge perspectives on database management.